openstack/horizon/doc/source/quickstart.rst

 Structure
 ---------

-An application would have the following structure (we'll use syspanel as an example)::
+An application would have the following structure (we'll use project as an example)::

     project/
     |---__init__.py
     |---dashboard.py <-----Registers the app with Horizon and sets dashboard properties
     |---overview/
-    |---images_and_snapshots/
+    |---images/
         |-- images
         |-- __init__.py
         |---panel.py <-----Registers the panel in the app and defines panel properties